Banjo turned 3 recently, and I’m a pet mom who likes to indulge in a little pet-friendly celebration.

 I wasn’t sure what Banjo would think of the greenish, herb-speckled treats, but I gave it a shot.

-According to Dogs Naturally, “Parsley is quite the nutritional powerhouse, including large amounts of vitamin K, along with healthy amounts of vitamins C and A, and iron.”
+According to Dogs Naturally, “Parsley is quite the nutritional powerhouse, including large amounts of Vitamin K, along with healthy amounts of Vitamins C and A, and iron.”

-Peanut Butter and Banana Dog Cookies
+Nut Butter and Banana Dog Cookies

 - 1 banana